aibatsummerschool/aibat.github.io/_posts/2014-3-3-Hello-World.md

 MY MONSTER!!

 Today i make my monster!(ARGH).
 It looks like a snowman but he is green, because he is toxic, maybe,i don't really know.
 But i am keep trying to make something incredible!
-If u want to see it use this link: http://aibatsummerschool.github.io/monster
+If u want to see it use this [link](http://aibatsummerschool.github.io/monster)